sabtorres/particles/README.md

 # to-do list

-- GUI to change the particle texture
+- camera input and grid for better 3D view

 - support for multiple textures

 # maybe to-dos (these features are lesser priority and may or may not go to the list above)

-- camera input and grid for better 3D view

 - SPIR-V shaders (requires updating to GL 4.6)